sahil1932001/2011_indian_census_analysis/README.md

 In Second Dashboard ,We shown statewise Literacy rate Using Bar Chart .Kerala has the highest Literacy count and india's Literacy rate is 72%.

 ![d2](https://user-images.githubusercontent.com/95639758/204151985-7d5e4e90-d840-43c9-9bac-12cc46ee36e5.png)

+In Third Dashboard ,we analyzed Area_Per_Popualtion.for almost every state Area per Population has reduced since population is increasing.